- © Marta Benito

 - Identify the proper local scientific environment for your project.

-- Prepare your application by downloading Documents A, B and C from the website.
+- Prepare your application by downloading Documents A, B and C from the website or the online application platform.

-- Once all the requested documents are completed, go to the Junior Chairs application page and fill in the application form.
+- Once all the requested documents are completed, go to the online application platform and fill in the application form.

 - Attach the requested documents in the indicated formats.